WilbertOnGithub/GitTraining/instructions.md

 I've created a script that will do the following:

 * Ask for your name and email address
-* Download and install Git for Windows / Notepad++ / Performce Merge Tool
+* Download and install Git for Windows / Notepad++ / Perforce Merge Tool
-* Use these to configure Git
+* Configure Git
 * Add Git to your PATH environment variable